ramonheras/blog/content/posts/dev-ops-1.md

 ## This Is Only the Beginning.

 The HLS Works operations roadmap includes much more automation, specifically in the field of deployment operations.
 From documentation generation and deployment to code deployment, all these topics [KA1] will be covered in a later post.

-> 📝 *This post was initially released on the HLS Works Blog in 2020.
-The post was migrated to this web after the HLS Works closed in Sep 2021.
-The entire pipeline is planned to be open-sourced in the the near future.*